 We deploy 35 different algorithms, machine-learning and sophisticated modelling to calculate 7.5 billion pollutant concentrations in high accuracy on an hourly basis.

-The end result is real-time air quality information that is accurate down to a hyper-local scale of 0.3 Miles (500 Meters).
+The end result is real-time air quality information that is accurate up to a micro-local scale of 5 meters/16 feet!

 9) How Accurate is BreezoMeter?

 We are one of the few air quality data providers committed to ensuring and validating the accuracy of our information on an ongoing basis.
 In order to do this, we use a Continuous Accuracy Validation process which utilizes the "Leave One Out Cross-Validation Method".